We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 Really powerful shower pumps are capable of emptying the loft tank of cold water faster than it can fill, so beware!

-The running costs of pumped power showers varies with the power of the shower pump and the amount of water the pump can deliver through the shower head.
+The running costs of pumped power showers varies with the power of the pump and the amount of water it can deliver through the shower head.
 The faster the flow rates, the more expensive to run.
 The other variable is the cost of the fuel used to heat the water for the power shower.
-Back to the Top

 Megaflo™ hot water cylinders